awarenessxz/acoustic-scene-classification/README.md

-# CS4347_ASC_BaselineModel
+# CS4347 Acoustic Scene Classification

-This repo is dedicated to CS4347 Group Project on Acoustic Scene Classification.
+This project is referenced from [CS4347_ASC_BaselineModel](https://github.com/ssrp/CS4347_ASC_GroupProject).
 The goal of acoustic scene classification is to classify a test recording into one of the provided predefined classes that characterizes the environment in which it was recorded.

 ## Dataset